PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 | Month          | Mes                 |
 | Day            | Día                 |

 > It's OK if you don't want to type in all the Spanish translations from the table.
-Just add whatever text you'd like for these translation so each one contains some text.
+Just add whatever text you'd like so that no translations remains empty.

 28. When you are done with your edits, the Spanish translations should match the following screenshot (or not).